 Jason has designed the interiors for numerous clients in Washington, DC and its suburbs including modern reinterpretations of turn-of-the-Century Victorians, open floor plan lofts, and large suburban homes.
 His style is comfortable, modern.
 Jason is a firm believer that furniture should be more than just clean-lined and good looking, it should also be comfortable and practical.
 He leans toward warm, monochromatic palettes with pops of color in original art and accessories.

 Jason moved to the area in 2000, so he has first-hand knowledge of the advantages and challenges of urban living.
 He also lives one block from Vastu and enjoys seeing his clients at the gym, local restaurants, and Whole Foods.
 He is active in charitable activities throughout city.

 Eric Kole studied Economics and Consumer Design at Cornell University, specifically how our designed surroundings affect our behaviors and relationships.
 He then completely ignored his education and spent what seemed like a lifetime working his way up the corporate ladder of software sales.
 Unable to satisfy his creative needs in either a cubicle or a corner office, he started Vastu with the goal of bringing to Washington a warm, comfortable modern design aesthetic and a lot of great furniture, art and accessories previously unavailable in the area.

 Eric never wants to go back to corporate life and does his best to keep Vastu a fun and exciting place to shop, work and design.
-He strives to create great spaces by considering form, function, spatial relationships and client’s personalities.
+He strives to create great spaces by considering form, function, spatial relationships and client's personalities.
 His work has been featured in Home & Design, Travel & Leisure, The New York Times, The Washington Post, DC Modern Luxury and many others.
-He has also appeared as a guest designer on Trading Spaces, Curb Appeal and Garage Takeover.
+He has also appeared as a guest designer on TLC's Trading Spaces, Discovery Channel's Garage Takeover and HGTV's Curb Appeal and Showhouse Showdown.